 Padang Padang, Bali

-If you’re looking to combine surfing and nice days at the beach with some pretty intense bouldering, then Padang Padang Beach on Indonesia’s most popular island might be just the place for you.
+If you’re looking to combine surfing in Bali and nice days at the beach with some pretty intense bouldering, then Padang Padang Beach on Indonesia’s most popular island might be just the place for you.

 Unfortunately, the bolts on the sport routes here are of a debatable quality.
 Therefore, bouldering and deep water soloing on the jagged cliffs rising out of the clear ocean might be a better idea.
 The short, high-quality limestone wall on the beach is excellent for bouldering at low tide, with overhangs, tufas, huge pockets and long traverses.
 No need to bring a crash pad, just use the soft sand for a safe landing.